matt-platts/docker-example/README.md

 ## Notes on the git modules:

+There is an excellent tutorial on git submodules here: https://git-scm.com/book/en/v2/Git-Tools-Submodules

-The games submodule was addded with the following code:
+The games submodule was originally addded with the following code:
 - git submodule init
 - git submodule add https://github.com/matt-platts/games.git my_files/applications/my-apps/matt/games

-From within this submodule, the games were added with similar code, documented on the git page at https://github.com/matt-platts/games.
+abd from within this submodule, the games were added with similar code.

+### In order to download the submodules:
-Run the command 'git submodule update' which will download the initial repo.
+Run the commands 'git submodule init' and 'git submodule update' in the root of this project, which will download the initial 'games' repo and pointers to further repos.

-Then go into this repo at my_files/applications/my-apps/matt/games and run the following (git responses are included in the below):
+Then cd into the new 'games' repo at my_files/applications/my-apps/matt/games and run the following (git responses are included in the below):

 - git submodule init
   - Submodule 'battleships' (https://github.com/matt-platts/battleships.git) registered for path 'battleships'